RUTHRAN-SEC/Black-Hat-Python/Basic Network Tools/Netcat/Readme.md

 ### Security Relevance
 This project is highly relevant in the field of Cybersecurity:
+⚠️ This tool should be used only in controlled environments such as labs or personal test systems.
 + Demonstrates how attackers and defenders use Netcat
 + Helps understand reverse shells and bind shells
 + Useful for learning penetration testing basics